EricZinda/Perplexity/docs/pxint/pxint0080SimplePropositions.md

 ## Responding to Simple Propositions
+The [Sentence Types](../devcon/devcon0070SentenceForce) conceptual topic outlines the logic for how to detect what type of phrase a user made.
+Here we'll walk through how to implement one type of phrase: the proposition.
+The next sections will walk through the rest.

 "Propositions" are sentences that declare something to be true like "A file is very large".
 If true, a human would expect something like "yep, you are right" or "correct!" or "yes, this is true" as a response (error cases will be [handled later](devhowtoChoosingWhichFailure)).
 A phrase is a proposition if the "sentence force" (SF) property of one or more of its variables is `prop` as [described in the previous section](devhowtoSentenceForce).

 Below is the MRS for "A file is very large".
 As described in the [previous section](devhowtoSentenceForce): `e2` has a sentence force of "proposition": `SF: prop`.